llprecasting/recastingCodes/DisappearingTracks/ATLAS-SUSY-2016-06/README.md

  * Char_Mass(GeV): "Chargino" mass of the sample
  * Neut_Mass(GeV): "Neutralino" mass of the sample
- * tau(ns): List of lifetime values defined in tau_array flag inside Variable.py file.
+ * tau(ns): List of lifetime values defined in tau_array flag inside example.py file.
  * EAxEE: Event Acceptance, number of events pasing the Event-Selection level over the total number of events.
- * TAxTE: Tracklet Acceptance, number of tracklets pasing the reconstruction Level over number of tracklets pasing the Event-Selection level
+ * TAxTE: Tracklet Acceptance, number of tracklets passing the reconstruction Level over number of tracklets passing the Event-Selection level
  * EAxEExTAxTE: Total Acceptance x Efficiency.
  * total_eff: Total efficiency after the analysis, where Init_xs * total_eff = xs100.
  * xs100(fb): Cross section after the event selection in fb (the 100 refers to the cut on "chargino" pT > 100 GeV).
- * xslim(fb): Cross section limit is the cross section that should have the sample to be excluded (in fb).
+ * xslim(fb): is the upper limit LO production cross section cross section of the point (in fb).
- * Ntr: Expected number of tracklets based on the value of the cross section (xs100) x Luminosity
+ * Ntr: Expected number of tracklets based on the value of the cross section after event selection ( xs100 x Luminosity )
- * r: Fraction between the number of tracklets after the analysis over the observed number of tracklets.
+ * r: Fraction between the cross section after the analysis over the upper limit on the model-independent visible cross-section at 95% CL in fb. from Table 4, article 1712.02118
  * MCev: Number of MonteCarlo events